Skip To Main Content

 2. The statement must include:

-• The child’s disability
+• The child’s physical or mental impairment

 • An explanation of why the disability restricts the child’s diet

-• The food(s) to be omitted from the child’s diet
+• The food(s) to be avoided

 3. Submit the form to the nurse at your child’s school.

-4. Your child’s diet restrictions will be noted in our School Lunch software.
+4. Your child’s diet restrictions will be noted in our school lunch software.

 Special Notes:

 Students with lactose intolerance do not need a Special Diet Statement for a milk substitute.
-Please let the nurse at your child’s school know that your child is lactose intolerant, and lactose-free milk will be provided.
+Please let the nurse at your child’s school know that your child is lactose intolerant, and Lactaid® milk will be provided.

-If you have any questions please contact Cole Welhaven at 651-523-6328 or cole.welhaven@spps.org.
+If you have any questions please contact Jill Westlund at 651-744-6303 or jill.westlund@spps.org.

 Sending your child with life-threatening food allergies off to school can feel overwhelming.